markwu123454/owfstest1/README.md

-# README
+# C2 test

-## Description

 This script is an asynchronous server application that uses Python's `asyncio` and `websockets` libraries to facilitate communication between a controller and multiple connected clients (infected laptops).
 The key features include registering clients, relaying messages between controllers and infected clients, maintaining a list of connected clients, and cleaning up old messages.
+This is to test how a C2 network would operate for educational / hobbyist purposes.

 ### Key Features